Written by Stacey Kelleher. Reviewed by Sean Busch.

 - Look for loose parts and/or tears in the fabric.
 Repair these before washing.

-- Check label instructions: You may be able to pop stuffed animals, blankets, and other soft toys right in the washer using a mesh laundry bag.
+- You may be able to pop stuffed animals, blankets, and other soft toys right in the washer using a mesh laundry bag.
+Check label instructions.

-How to Disinfect Toys with Bleach
+Disinfecting Toys with Bleach

 To kill the majority of germs, follow cleaning with disinfecting – but always be aware of the potential dangers of bleach.